CTCycle/EMADB-Autopilot/README.md

 This automated system will navigate to https://www.adrreports.eu/en/search.html and look for target drugs (from the source .csv file containing a list of drug names), to then extract data reports in the form of excel files.
 The script is based on chromedriver, meaning that it will simulate a user interacting with a browser to navigate the online database.

 ## How to use
-Run the main file EMADB_launcher.py to start the automated browser.
-The drugs_dataset.csv file in the dataset folder must contain the list of drug names which interactions needed to be checked.
-Once the scraper has finished its job, you will find the download excel files in the default download folder (as per chrome browser configuration)
+Run the main file EMADBAP.py to start the automated browser.
+The drugs_dataset.csv file in the dataset folder will be used as reference to get target drug names, which interactions need to be checked.
+Once the webscraper module has finished to run, you will find the download excel files in the default download folder (as per chrome browser configuration)

+### Configurations
+The configurations.py file allows to change the script configuration.
+The following parameters are available:

+- `headless:` use chromedriver in headless mode (no visible GUI)

 ### Requirements
 This application has been developed and tested using the following dependencies (Python 3.10.12):